lodeguns/FuzzyAdaptiveBinarization/README.md

-Here a simple visual test on the [theta-dataset](/theta-dataset) for our 3 methods **A2,A3,A4** with respect 4 traditional binarization methods:
+Here a simple visual test on the [theta-dataset](/theta-dataset) for our 3 methods **A2,A3,A4** with respect 4 traditional binarization methods (note Global Th is the Otsu method):
 ![alt text](/res0.png)

 ### FLAT algortihm (Fuzzy Local Adaptive Thresholding)